segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

     style="border: 1px solid gray">
 </iframe>

-### Student Version
+### Coding Activity Version

-The student-focused version of this workshop is below.
+The **Coding Activity** version of this workshop is below.
 It features a live AI training exercise using [Visual Studio Code for Education](https://vscodeedu.com/) requiring laptops for participants.
-If you download a copy, be sure to review the notes section for key discussion points and essential concepts to share with students.
+If you download a copy, be sure to review the notes section for key discussion points and essential concepts to share with participants.

 <iframe
   src="https://1drv.ms/p/c/750d396c5cadcebd/IQS10Ps2jcCrR4jWYJmitxuqAbEgwZWs0ZeYC7lTNEo9CaI?em=2&amp;wdAr=1.7777777777777777"